BIOGRAPHY

 As a writer, I am inspired by content from my own life as well as more fictional narratives.
 It seems to me that the most important work comes from the two or three inner dramas we are compelled to tell, again and again.
 Sometimes these find expression as memoir or autobiographical fiction; other times, they can only find release through great leaps of imagination.
 One of my strong interests as a teacher is in helping students connect to these narratives in themselves.

-I am a member of the Southern California Alumnae Council for Hedgebrook, the foremost retreat for women writers in the country, and have been in residence at Hedgebrook as well as the Virginia Center for the Creative Arts and the Djerassi Resident Artists Program.
+I have been a member of the Southern California Alumnae Council for Hedgebrook, the foremost retreat for women writers in the country, and have been in residence at Hedgebrook as well as the Virginia Center for the Creative Arts and the Djerassi Resident Artists Program.
 I hold an MFA in writing from Warren Wilson College, an MA in education from Columbia University, and an MFA in filmmaking from UCLA.